bastijnvandenboom/Imaging_cleaning/README.md

 Merge: filters to identify merge pairs (merge pairs will be in Merge panel)
 - Dist thr: find ROIs within this distance (number of pixels)
 - Correl thr: minimum correlation between ROIs

+The plotting variables can be changed while using the GUI:

 Plotting: allows to change visulization while running the GUI
 - Cont thr: threshold for the fraction of pixels to include to plot contours or ROIs